 “When you see a child that suddenly begins to bed wet, loses weight despite eating a lot, or becomes hungry immediately after meals or drinking water more than necessary, parents need to observe and take the child for proper medical examination”

-She said no permanent cure has been found for the disease hence the need to comply with medical instructions to avoid complications.
+She said no permanent cure has been found for the disease, so compliance with medical instructions is necessary to avoid complications.

 Dr Ashubu hinted that the disease is a metabolic disorder in the body system.
 Insulin is not available to deliver glucose to different cells of the body.
 The disease may or may not be inherited.